Fall Home Maintenance Tips

 11. Deep clean the kitchen.
 Take a day to tackle some of the more labor-intensive cleaning tasks to keep your kitchen working efficiently and looking great.
 Degrease the range hood and filter, clean the oven, vacuum the refrigerator coils, clean the light fixtures, wash the backsplash, wash the garbage can, clean small appliances.

-12. Schedule a heating system maintenance.
-Making sure your furnace is cleaned, maintained and in working order before you need to turn on the heat is an important safety measure.
+12. Schedule a heating system maintenance check.
+Make sure your furnace is cleaned, maintained and in working order before you need to turn on the heat.
+This is an extremely important safety measure.